m-emre-yalcin/m-emre-yalcin/README.md

-<h1 align="center">Hi 👋, I'm Emre Yalcin</h1>

-<p>I am an autodidactic software engineer who tries to find his place in this world by grasping the digital environments and human psychology.</p>
+<p>I am an autodidactic software engineer who tries to find his purpose by grasping the digital environments and human psychology.</p>

 <h3 align="left">Connect with me:</h3>